 2. Reviewing the Best Practice Checks and mitigate identified issues

 CloudCheckr’s Best Practices reports show the details of each issue discovered.
-To find the report, navigate to the Best Practice on the left menu and select the Security tab.
-Best Practice checks are ordered and color-coded to their importance level.
+To find the report, navigate to the Best Practices tab at the top on the home screen.
+Security Best Practice Checks are ordered and color-coded to their importance level.
 This makes sure that you stay focused on the issues that are putting you at the highest risk rather than parsing through to figure out which order you should tackle issues in.

 You should also enable nightly updates of new violations discovered through Best Practice checks.
 Large users should customize the covered items to ensure high priority issues are not missed.
 These automated notifications will help your security team manage even complex environments with 100s of accounts and 1000s of users.

 Using the automated checks and alerts will save you from having to conduct constant manual checks.
 This, however, is just the starting point in how CloudCheckr can cut down time and headaches for your security team.
-Next week we will dig deeper into leveraging CloudTrail, AWS Config, and other AWS native tools to improve your security posture.
+In Part 2, we dig deeper into leveraging CloudTrail, AWS Config, and other AWS native tools to improve your security posture.